-Confidential Secretary - Creston - Half-Time
+4. Confidential Secretary - Creston - Half-Time

-The incumbent (Carol Brown) remain excluded as a point five (.5) Confidential position.
+The incumbent (as of May 2000) will remain excluded as a point five (.5) Confidential position.
 Any additional hours/work will be bargaining unit work and go to C.U.P.E. personnel.
 When the incumbent vacates the position, it will revert to the Bargaining Unit.

-Teaching Assistant Issues
+5. Teaching Assistant Issues

-Prep Time Code of Ethics
+- (a) Prep Time - (b) Code of Ethics